brentvollebregt/nitratine.net/posts/encryption-and-decryption-in-python/post.md

 category: YouTube
 tags: [python, encryption, cyber-security]
 feature: feature.png
-description: "In this post I discuss how to encrypt and decrypt messages in Python using symmetric encryption.
+description: "In this post, I discuss how to encrypt and decrypt messages in Python using symmetric encryption.
 I will demonstrate how to create keys, save keys and how to encrypt messages and text."

 [TOC]